 You can read more about this change on our Your NHS Pension after 1 April 2022 webpage.

-We’ve written to all members of the 1995/2008 Scheme who had full protection to inform them that they will move into the 2015 Scheme on 1 April 2022.
+We’ve written to all members of the 1995/2008 Scheme who had full protection to inform them that they'll move into the 2015 Scheme on 1 April 2022.

 You can read copies of the letter: